-Aurora Lagattuta is both childlike and witchlike.
-Lagattuta has choreographed and performed across The U.S., Europe, and Asia and is presently based in Southern California.
-Her work has been described as being, “bizarre and beautiful” as well as “transformational” and “otherworldly” by the Huffington Post.
+Aurora Lagattuta has choreographed and performed across The United States, Europe, and Asia and is presently based in Southern California.
+Her work has been described as “bizarre and beautiful” as well as “transformational” and “otherworldly” by the Huffington Post.
 Lagattuta has been presented at Theatre Row in New York City, Electric Lodge and Highways Performance Space in Los Angeles, Cindy Pritzker and the Chicago Public Library in Chicago, k77 in Berlin, The New Space in Brussels, La Caldera in Barcelona, Café de las Artes in Santander, Spain and by Malashock’s Engagement Ring, Vanguard Culture and the Mingei Museum in San Diego.
 She has been awarded residencies at Bali Purnati in Bali, Indonesia; Palacio de Festivales and Forn de La Calc in Spain, Ponderosa in Germany and most recently at Shiro Oni in Japan.
 She was a P.O.R.C.H.
 (Ponderosa Ongoing Research Collaboration Happenings) recipient at Ponderosa in Germany and achieved a successful Kickstarter campaign in 2012 for her solo, Inside the Whale.
-She danced for various companies in NYC, Portland, Germany and Spain, most notably with Meg Stuart and Marta Carasco and she holds a B.A. in Theatre from Fordham University at Lincoln Center, NYC.
+She danced for various companies and noteworthy choreographers in NYC, Portland, Germany and Spain and she holds a B.A. in Theatre from Fordham University at Lincoln Center, NYC.
 Her solo, Inside the Whale, toured throughout Europe, Chicago, Los Angeles and at the United Solo Festival on Broadway in NYC, where she was awarded, The Best Multi-Media Solo Award and the United Solo Award.
 The United Solo Award hosted Lagattuta’s solo performance at the United Solo Europe Festival in Warsaw, Poland.
 She is an Academy Member for United Solo, NYC, a member of the New Space Collective in Belgium and a member of San Diego Dance Connect.
-She currently is a M.F.A.
+She currently is an M.F.A.
 Contemporary Dance Making and Performance candidate at University of California, San Diego, where she has received the prestigious San Diego Fellowship.

 Artistic Philosophy and Statement